voltrue2/data-defender/README.md

 Returns an already defined schema object.

-It will throw an exception if trying to get a schema that has not been created.
+It will return an error if trying to get a schema that has not been created.

 **Example**: